How to Choose the Best Greenhouse Fumigator

-You should always carefully follow the instructions on your fumigator product for safe use.
-In general, though the following directions should be followed.
+You should always carefully follow the specific instructions on your fumigator for safe use.
+Here are some general outlines:

-Place the fumigator candle on a fireproof surface, such as a brick, in the middle of the greenhouse or spaced out evenly if you are using more than one.
+- Place the fumigator candle on a fireproof surface, such as a brick, in the middle of the greenhouse.
+If you are using more than one, space them out evenly.

-Light the candle then leave the greenhouse, closing the door behind you.
+- Light the candle then leave the greenhouse, closing the door behind you.
 Wait outside to check that the candle is lit, and smoke is being produced.
-Sometimes it can be fiddly to get the wicks of these candles alight so you might have to go back in and relight it.
+Sometimes it can be fiddly to get the wicks of these to light so you might have to go back in and relight it.

 - Once the candle is smoking you can leave it to do the job.
 Follow the instructions on the fumigator to know when to open the doors and ventilate the space.
 You should not enter until it is completely ventilated which may take a full day.